Severe Thunderstorm Warning issued for Clarke, Mobile, Washington by NWS - News Break

 Severe Thunderstorm Warning issued for Clarke, Mobile, Washington by NWS

-Effective: 2021-07-12 13:47:00 CDT Expires: 2021-07-12 14:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with this storm.
+Effective: 2021-07-12 13:32:00 CDT Expires: 2021-07-12 14:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Clarke; Mobile; Washington A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 215 PM CDT FOR NORTH CENTRAL MOBILE...SOUTHEASTERN WASHINGTON AND SOUTH CENTRAL CLARKE COUNTIES At 147 PM CDT, a severe thunderstorm was located 5 miles northwest of Calvert, or 10 miles northeast of Citronelle, moving northeast at 25 mph.
+Target Area: Clarke; Mobile; Washington The National Weather Service in Mobile has issued a * Severe Thunderstorm Warning for North central Mobile County in southwestern Alabama Southeastern Washington County in southwestern Alabama South central Clarke County in southwestern Alabama * Until 215 PM CDT. * At 131 PM CDT, a severe thunderstorm was located 5 miles east of Citronelle, moving northeast at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Citronelle, Wagarville, Calvert and McIntosh.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Citronelle, Wagarville, Gulfcrest, Calvert and McIntosh.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0